alexaex/EasyBPNN/README.md

 # EasyBPNN
-an easy implemention of BPNN based on Eigen3.
+an easy implemention of BPNN based on Eigen3.And can be used to build MLP.

+ACTIVATION FUNCTION:
+RELU()
+SIGMOID()

+LAYER MODLUE:
+LINEAR(IN_FEATURES,OUT_FEATURES)

+LOSS FUNCTION:
+MSE